malewins/Plant-iCLIPseq/README.md

 ```
 For the sample workflow the read file needs to be present in the ``00_raw_fastq`` under the name ``AtGRP7-GFP.fastq.gz``.

-After the download has finished the integrity of the sample ``FASTQ`` file is assessed by:
+After the download has finished the integrity of the zipped sample ``FASTQ`` file is assessed by:

 ```
 cd 00_raw_fastq